There is nothing wrong with tribalism. In fact, I'll go as far as to say that it is natural.

 Denotatively, tribalism is defined by Merriam-Webster as "tribal consciousness and loyalty" or "strong in-group loyalty".
 There is a negative connotation associated with the word as well.
 Oxford Languages gives this definition for when the term is used derogatorily: "The behavior and attitudes that stem from strong loyalty to one's own tribe or social group."

-So, technically, we can see that a "tribe" can be any group of people with a given number of set similarities.
+So, technically, we can see that a "tribe" can be any group of people with a given number of long-standing set similarities.
 However, there is often a (genetic/micro-cultural) relational aspect to this term, causing it to be used less to describe people in western (largely individualistic) discourse.

 When used derogatorily in public, "tribalism" is often used to describe a type of broad sociopolitical or economic nepotism among Africans.
 Interestingly, the word "tribalism" is used in an almost exclusively negative light by Africans and non-Africans alike.